 Want to skip the food and go straight for the drinks?
 You can mingle with the locals at the Green Parrot Bar.
 This establishment has been in Key West for more than a century and is located right off of Duval Street on the corner of Whitehead Street.
 It has a very laid-back ambience where you can kick back, relax, have a drink, and enjoy some music.

 2. Sunken Treasure Hunt

 One of the most popular activities in Key West is the treasure hunt.
-Shipwrecks and their loot once made this town one of the richest in the USA.
-There is a well-known treasure hunter called Mel Fisher who made the discovery of “Attocha” the sunken vessels.
+This Key West shipwreck and its loot once made this town one of the richest in the USA.
+There is a well-known treasure hunter called Mel Fisher, who made the discovery of “Atocha” the sunken vessels.

 These Spanish vessels offer tourists a chance at exploring sunken treasures.
 Visit the Mel Fisher Maritime Museum to explore the treasures found in the discovered Spanish vessels and go for a dive for further explorations.